Magnetic Flux Response of Non-Hermitian Topological Phases: NH higher-order flux skin effect

 We next study the $\pi$-flux response of intrinsically NH topological phases in 3D~\cite{Okuma2020_toposkin} in the absence of TRS$^{(\dagger)}$ or PHS$^{(\dagger)}$.
 In order to still obtain a quantized flux response, we consider the presence of pseudo-inversion symmetry (see also App.~\ref{sec:nh-sym}),

 which, in contrast to normal inversion symmetry, entails a Hermitian conjugation of the Hamiltonian $\mathcal{H}(\bs{k})$.
 As explained in App.~\ref{sec:inv-sym-frac-skin}, pseudo-inversion represents the simplest crystalline symmetry that is compatible with nontrivial point-gap topology.
 In a PBC geometry with two inversion-related flux tubes, this symmetry implies that the magnitude of the two fluxes is the same: $\phi_1 = \phi_2$.
 At the same time, PBC leads to the constraint $\phi_1 + \phi_2 \text{ mod } 2\pi = 0$, thereby recovering the quantization of magnetic flux to $\phi = 0, \pi$.
-This argument only requires PBC \emph{in the direction separating the flux tubes} (i.e. in our case in the $x$-direction); in fact, we will consider OBC in the direction \emph{along} the flux tubes later on.
+This argument only requires PBC \emph{in the direction separating the flux tubes} (i.e. in our case in the $x$-direction); in fact, we will consider OBC in the direction \emph{along} the flux tubes later on~\footnote{For experimental settings with OBC in all directions, the magnetic flux $\phi$ is not quantized.
+For our theory to be applicable, the flux must then be fine-tuned to $\phi=\pi$.}.
 We note that the addition of pseudo-inversion symmetry may change the classification of NH point gap topology.
 However, in this work, we are only concerned with the flux response of point-gapped systems with local NH symmetries that are \emph{enriched} by pseudo-inversion (see App.~\ref{sec:inv-sym-frac-skin}).

 We begin by considering the NH system discussed in Sec.~\ref{sec:spec-jump} and App.~\ref{sec:AIIdag-model-3D} \emph{in absence of TRS$^\dagger$}.
 Recall that, in that section, we studied NH symmetry class AII$^\dagger$ which exhibits a flux spectral jump.
 Upon the relaxation of TRS$^\dagger$, we obtain NH symmetry class A, which is still classified by the same topological invariant $W_{\mathrm{3D}}(E) \in \z$~\cite{Kawabata2019} (see App.~\ref{sec:A-model-3D} for details).
 Our present example therefore again yields $W_{\mathrm{3D}}(E_0) = 1$ for any given energy $E_0$ inside the point gap.
 As explained above, we furthermore assume pseudo-inversion symmetry.